hugocruzlfc/ABB-fullstack-assignment/README.md

 ## Client description

-### Client is built using Vite, React.js, TailwindCss, and TypeScript.
+### Client is built using Vite, React.js, TailwindCss, TypeScript and Zustand for state management.